scepman/scepman-docs/docs/certificate-deployment/other-1/domain-controller-certificates.md

 Afterwards, the CA certificate is generally trusted in AD and especially trusted for Kerberos Authentication.
 However, it takes some time (in default configuration up to 8 hours) until all devices receive this configuration.
 You may speedup this process on any machine by executing `gpupdate /force`, e.g. on the domain controllers.

+This ensures that the DC certificates are trusted within the domain.
+They are also trusted on all Intune-managed devices in the scope of a Trusted Certificate profile distributing the Root CA certificate.
+It can be necessary to distribute the Root CA manually to other services like appliances or cloud services to make the DC certificates trusted for all systems.

 ## Installation on the Client

 Then you must download our Open Source SCEP client software [SCEPClient](https://github.com/scepman/scepclient/releases/latest).
 Releases with the suffix _-framework_ use .NET Framework 4.6.2, which is pre-installed on Windows Server 2016 and compatible with newer versions.
 Other releases require the [.NET Core 3.1 Runtime](https://download.visualstudio.microsoft.com/download/pr/9845b4b0-fb52-48b6-83cf-4c431558c29b/41025de7a76639eeff102410e7015214/dotnet-runtime-3.1.10-win-x64.exe) to be installed on the target systems.